Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Control

-The advantage is that we can exploit $\nullspacev{\id}$ to enforce the $\id^{th}$ robot to maintain a safe distance between the other agents in the system and other objects in the environments, like a potential human operator.
-Therefore, the safety controller needs to find the aforementioned tension modifier, $\nullspacev{} \in \mathcal{N}({\matP})$, and use eq.~(\ref{eq:nullspace_equation}) to move MAVs based on eq.~(\ref{eq:nullspace_to_position}) without affecting payload.
-We propose the following two approaches for finding $\nullspacev{}$ \begin{enumerate} \item \textit{Gradient-Based Safety Controller}: Find a $\nullspacev{}$ such that each MAV maximizes the distance between itself and the object using a gradient ascent method. \item \textit{Optimization-Based Safety Controller}: Find a $\nullspacev{}$ such that each MAV guarantees a predetermined minimal safe distance between all its neighboring drones and the object by using nonlinear optimization. \end{enumerate}
+The advantage is that we can exploit $\nullspacev{\id,des}$ to enforce the $\id^{th}$ robot to maintain a certain distance with respect to the other agents in the system and other objects in the environments, like a potential human operator.

+Therefore, the human-aware force distribution needs to find the aforementioned tension force modifier, $\nullspacev{des} \in \mathcal{N}({\matP})$, and use eq.~(\ref{eq:nullspace_equation}) to move MAVs based on eq.~(\ref{eq:nullspace_to_position}) without affecting the payload.
+We propose the following two approaches for finding $\nullspacev{des}$ \begin{enumerate} \item \textit{Gradient-Based Method}: Find a $\nullspacev{des}$ such that each MAV maximizes the distance between itself and the object using a gradient ascent method. \item \textit{Optimization-Based Method}: Find a $\nullspacev{des}$ such that each MAV guarantees a predetermined minimal safe distance between all its neighboring drones and the object by using nonlinear optimization. \end{enumerate}

 In the following, we can describe the obstacle or human operator as a particular object of interest in the environment.
 The corresponding point position with respect to $\worldf$ is denoted as $\mathbf{p}_O$ in the following controller formulation.